Automattic/jetpack/tools/cli/README.md

 **Build Extensions**: Build project extensions in the monorepo.

 This command lets you build the extensions of a project in the monorepo by selecting a project from a list, or providing one as an argument.
 Mostly a Jetpack plugin legacy.
+Thus, `plugins/jetpack` is the default project when no defined.
 Also, it supports watching mode:

-- Build the extensions of the Jetpack plugin: `jetpack build-extensions plugins/jetpack`
+- Build the extensions of the Jetpack plugin: `jetpack build-extensions` (Jetpack plugins as default)
-- Build the extensions, watch mode: `jetpack build-extensions --watch plugins/jetpack`
+- Build the extensions, watch mode: `jetpack build-extensions --watch`

 **Changelog**: Manage changelog files for a project.